FirePlank/Student-Portal/README.md

 ***

 ## Easter Eggs! 🥚🥚
 Oh, yeah!
 Forgot to mention, our app is full of easter eggs.
-Try finding you some.
+Try finding some.
 Here is a quick one, search `fireplank` in `wikipedia` module.

 I am pretty sure that's not what you expected. 😆